Arian González Pérez: Arrest and hunger-strike

-A lawyer, González traveled to Cuba to take care of his sick mother.
-While there, he took part in the 2021 Cuban protests and was arrested for "public disorder" and "incitement to the masses".
+In July 2021, González traveled to Cuba to take care of his sick mother.
+While there, he took part in the 2021 Cuban protests and was arrested on 12 July in Villa Clara for "public disorder" and "incitement to the masses".
 On 21 July, after a week's imprisonment, he began a hunger strike aimed at the indifference of the Spanish government.
 Top Cuban-born grandmasters Lázaro Bruzón and Leinier Domínguez, as well as previous world champion Garry Kasparov, spoke out in support.
+After three days of hunger strike, González was eventually fined and released without charges.
+He returned to Spain where he continued to play chess.